2022-Spring-LING-270/2022-Spring-LING-270.github.io/index.md

 #### Readings and videos

-Students are expected to regularly review the schedule of assigned readings and video lectures.
+Students are expected to regularly review the schedule of assigned readings.
 The schedule is subject to change.

-Students are expected to and required to complete all assigned readings and video lectures prior to the class for which they are assigned.
+Students are expected to and required to complete all assigned readings prior to the class for which they are assigned.

-Students are expected to read and participate in Q&As and class discussions on the [the course forum on Campuswire](https://campuswire.com/c/G1DA28EEF)
+Students are expected to read and participate in Q&As and class discussions on [Piazza](https://piazza.com/illinois/spring2022/ling270).

 #### Learning Goals & Outcomes